Nuveen Churchill Direct Lending Corp. (NCDL) to Issue — Dividend of $0.10 on April 29th

-Nuveen Churchill Direct Lending (NYSE:NCDL – Get Free Report) last released its quarterly earnings data on Tuesday, February 27th.
-The company reported $0.66 earnings per share for the quarter, beating the consensus estimate of $0.62 by $0.04.
-The business had revenue of $48.95 million during the quarter, compared to analyst estimates of $48.40 million.
-On average, research analysts expect that Nuveen Churchill Direct Lending will post 2.23 earnings per share for the current year.
+Nuveen Churchill Direct Lending (NYSE:NCDL – Get Free Report) last announced its quarterly earnings data on Tuesday, February 27th.
+The company reported $0.66 earnings per share for the quarter, topping analysts’ consensus estimates of $0.62 by $0.04.
+The firm had revenue of $48.95 million during the quarter, compared to analysts’ expectations of $48.40 million.
+Analysts expect that Nuveen Churchill Direct Lending will post 2.23 EPS for the current fiscal year.

 Nuveen Churchill Direct Lending Company Profile